Why are my Indoor Azalea Leaves Falling off?

 The symptoms of drought are usually a wilting appearance and leaves that curl up at the end, but leaf drop is another potential sign of stress.

-Read my article on how much and how often to water azaleas for more information an best practices, but generally my advice is to water the azalea as often as required to keep the soil moist (but not water logged) which may be 2 or 3 times per week and always use a generous amount of water.
+Read my article on how much and how often to water azaleas for more information and best practices, but generally, my advice is to water the azalea as often as required to keep the soil moist (but not waterlogged) which may be 2 or 3 times per week and always use a generous amount of water.

-On the other side of the spectrum is water logged soil which can be because of decorative pots without drainage holes in the base or the use of a water tray which catches water and keeps the soil saturated rather then the preferred balance of moist soil that is also well draining.
+On the other side of the spectrum is water-logged soil which can be because of decorative pots without drainage holes in the base or the use of a water tray that catches water and keeps the soil saturated rather than the preferred balance of moist soil that is also well draining.

-Again, symptoms of an azalea with too much water tend to be a drooping appearance with leaves that turn yellow/brown, however leaf drop may also be a problem, especially when combined with high indoor temperatures.
+Again, symptoms of azalea with too much water tend to be a drooping appearance with leaves that turn yellow/brown, however, leaf drop may also be a problem, especially when combined with high indoor temperatures.

 Studies have shown that a warm house and saturated soil will promote the conditions in which the fugal disease root rot (Phytophthora) thrives and poses a serious threat to your azalea.

-Choosing the right pot for you azalea is essential with drainage holes in base and I recommend adding a layer of gravel at the base of the pot to increase drainage.
+Choosing the right pot for your azalea is essential with drainage holes in the base and I recommend adding a layer of gravel at the base of the pot to increase drainage.

 The right potting soil is very important too as azaleas require soil that is consistently moist yet is still well draining.
 For a full explanation, read my article on potting mix for azaleas.

 Azaleas require an acidic soil with a pH of 4-6 to grow.
-If the soil is nearer to pH neutral (7) or alkaline then the azaleas growth will be stunted, the foliage turns yellow and there may be some leaf drop, hence the importance of preparing the potting soil and ensuring the right level of acidity before hand.
+If the soil is nearer to pH neutral (7) or alkaline then the azalea growth will be stunted, the foliage will turn yellow and there may be some leaf drops, hence the importance of preparing the potting soil and ensuring the right level of acidity beforehand.
 Read my article for solutions to azaleas with yellow leaves.

 Transplant your azalea into ericaceous (acidic) compost and the plant should recover for the next growing season.